-The EU-ToxRisk-Tox21 joint workshop will take place on 13-14 September 2016 in Mainz, Germany.
-The workshop will bring together the Principal Investigators from both projects to discuss areas of practical cooperation, complementarity and exchange, particularly with regard to the work performed in the case studies and in terms of specific Work Package activities.
+The EU-ToxRisk-Tox21 joint workshop took place on 13-14 September 2016 in Mainz, Germany.
+The event brought together the Principal Investigators from both projects to discuss areas of practical cooperation, complementarity and exchange, particularly with regard to the work performed in the case studies and in terms of specific Work Package activities.

 Members of the EU-ToxRisk consortium presented their latest research findings at the EUROTOX conference in Seville, Spain (4th-7th September 2016).
 A dedicated EU-ToxRisk panel was planned, where the participating members of the consortium had the opportunity to disseminate information regarding the project.

 First EU-ToxRisk Summer School was held between the 27th and the 29th June 2016, in the Dutch seaside resort of Egmond aan Zee.
 This was followed by the second EU-ToxRisk General Assembly (GA) meeting on the 29th June until the 1st July.
 The third EU-ToxRisk GA meeting is planned for February 2017.

 EU-ToxRisk members participated in the ECHA workshop held in Helsinki, Finland on 19-20 April 2016.